-Child neurologists are specially trained physicians who have followed up their four-year medical school education with a five-year post-graduate training regimen consisting of two years training in pediatrics, one year in general neurology and two years in pediatric neurology.
-In 1969, the American Board of Psychiatry and Neurology (ABPN) awarded the first board certificate in Neurology "with Special Qualification in Child Neurology."
+Child neurologists are specially trained physicians who have followed up their four-year medical school education with a five-year postgraduate training regimen typically consisting of two years of training in pediatrics, one year in general neurology and two years in pediatric neurology.
+In 1969, the American Board of Psychiatry and Neurology awarded the first board certificate in Neurology "with Special Qualification in Child Neurology."

-Mayo Clinic's three-year Child & Adolescent Neurology Residency Program is closely integrated with its Adult Neurology Residency Program.
-The Child & Adolescent Neurology Residency has didactic programs, clinical services, research opportunities and first year of clinical training similar to the adult neurology program, but with an added emphasis on neurodevelopment issues.
+The three-year Child and Adolescent Neurology Residency at Mayo Clinic's campus in Rochester, Minnesota, is closely integrated with Mayo Clinic's Adult Neurology Residency.
+The Child and Adolescent Neurology Residency's didactic programs, clinical services, research opportunities and first year of clinical training are similar to the adult neurology program.

 The training program can be customized to meet your individual career goals.
 The American Board of Psychiatry and Neurology (ABPN) offers three separate tracts for prerequisite training: